 Pop Art Effect

 This tutorial will outline how to create the look of pop art with your image.
 Open your image in Acorn, File ▸ Open.
 The image used here can be found in the credits below.
 Now remove the background of your image.
-For help on this topic, read the tutorial ‘how to remove a background’.

 Add a new layer (⇧⌘N).
 Using the flood fill tool, fill the new layer with white and move it directly below your layer with its background removed in the layers list.